VBhojawala/vbhojawala.github.io/pages/python/05_Exception_Handling/01_Exception_Handling.md

         <li> <strong> SystemExit : </strong> Raised while exiting Python shell using exit(),sys.exit() </li>
         <li> <strong> KeyboardInterrupt : </strong> Raised when Ctrl + d is pressed. </li>
         <li> <strong> GeneratorExit : </strong> Raised when a generator or coroutine is closed. </li>
+        <li> Exception raised of Exception class or any of it's subclass can be handled programmatically.
+Other exception such as SystemExit, GeneratorExit can not be handled programmatically. </li>

     </ul>
 </div>